The Science of Gratitude: How One Habit Boosts Health and Happiness

 2) Thank-You Letters or Visits

-Another powerful practice is expressing gratitude directly to others.
+Research shows that we overthink how awkward communicating gratitude might feel for those on the receiving end of gratitude.
+This disconnect often holds us back from sharing appreciation as often as we should.
+But when we get real about how good expressing gratitude makes everyone feel, it becomes a powerful tool to deepen connection and boost well-being all around.
 Writing a heartfelt thank-you note, or even thanking someone in person, can boost positive emotions for both you and the recipient.
 In one study, people who wrote one gratitude letter per week for three weeks showed significant improvements in mental health up to three months later.
 While that study looked at psychological health, the reduction in depression and uptick in optimism that came from letter-writing could have ripple effects on physical health (since depression and heart health are linked).

 - How to Write Gratitude Letters: Choose someone meaningful: Think of a person, a mentor, friend, community or family member, who made a difference in your life but never heard your full thanks.
 Pick someone you can realistically connect with soon.
 Write from the heart: Spend about 10 minutes writing a letter that gets specific about what they did, why it mattered, and how it still shapes your life.
 Don’t stress grammar; just be real.
 Share it in person if you can: Plan a visit, read the letter aloud if you’re brave enough, and soak in the moment together.
 If distance is an issue, a phone call, voice memo, or video call is also an option.
 For more on Gratitude letters, check out this resource from the Greater Good Science Center.